kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 }
 ```

 That already looks better to me!
-As I said, there are plenty configuration options.
+As I said, there are plenty of configuration options.
 And you probably will be using some of them from time to time depending on the spec you receive.

-Next step is to actually generate our code with our custom NPM script:
+Next step is to actually generate our code with our custom npm script:

 ```bash
   npm run generate:api